rubyonjets/jets/docs/_docs/routing/authorizers.md

 )
 ```

 If the `identity_source` value contains a `.` then Jets leaves it as-is.
-If it does not, then it will conventionally adds `method.request.header.` to it.
-This also applies comma-separated `identity_source` values.
+If it does not, then it will conventionally adds `method.request.header.`.
+This also applies to comma-separated `identity_source` values.
 Jets expands each item without a `.`.

 ## Authorizer Name Workaround